ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 			<td>
 				<b>Bulwark Drone</b><br>
 				<details>
 					<summary>Enemies near the drone will attack it more often.
-Has high health and innate shield and armor.</summary>
+Has high health and innate shield.</summary>
-					<small>Found slightly more commonly than Equipment Drones, a Bulwark Drone is purchased with money (2x as much as a Gunner Drone).
-Bulwark Drones have very high health, as well as an innate regenerating shield and damage-resisting armor.
-An activated Bulwark Drone will follow you (or, if dead, another ally) closely; every 5 seconds, every enemy within 100 meters of the Bulwark Drone will have a 50% chance to be Taunted by it for the duration.</small>
+					<small>Found slightly more commonly than Equipment Drones, a Bulwark Drone is purchased with money (1.5x as much as a Gunner Drone).
+Bulwark Drones have high health, an innate regenerating shield, and spawn with one stack of Razorwire.
+An activated Bulwark Drone will follow you (or, if dead, another ally) closely; every 5 seconds, 25% of enemies within 100 meters of the Bulwark Drone will be Taunted by it for the duration.</small>
 				</details>
 			</td>
 			<td><ul>